Rekt05/hitman-racetime-automation/readme.md

 Windows video coming eventually when linux is confirmed to be working

+Currently this comes with 2 JSON file presets:
+- SN_Race_Preset_1.json is the basically unmodified version with the original stream layout
+- SN_Race_Preset_2.json is a version that i slightly changed to make the stream sizes a bit bigger

+You can go through the import process with any combination of presets of your choosing and the app will work for the scene collection you are currently using.
+If you have a preset you would like to add refer to the very bottom of the readme

 Usage Instructions/Notes:
-- Import the scene to obs with Scene Collection -> Import -> Browse -> SN_Race.json in the SNAUTOOBS folder, use the same folder when it asks you to locate the missing images.
+- Import the scene to obs with Scene Collection -> Import -> Browse -> SN_Race_Preset_x.json in the SNAUTOOBS folder, use the same folder when it asks you to locate the missing images.
 - For the OBS password go to Tools -> WebSocket Server Settings -> Show Connect Info -> Server Password.
 - Paste in racetime link in full (including https).
 - Auto Fill Slots will scan the racetime lobby every 5 seconds and add new players that joined, turning it off will make it stop scanning/adding players.